Cook and deliver: Dubai restaurants turn creative in cut-throat market

 Dubai-focused campaign group The Middle East Restaurant Association has asked the government for long-term industry support, and called for delivery aggregators such as Deliveroo and Zomato to reduce commission fees.
 "The recovery profile of the restaurant industry is expected to be a lot slower than other industries," JLL's Alexis Marcoux-Varvatsoulis said.

-Meanwhile Chatfood, a platform that enables direct customer orders without commission, has seen a rise in subscribers, especially from high-end restaurants, co-founder Ben Mouflard said.
+Meanwhile Chatfood, a platform that enables direct customer orders without commission, has seen a rise in subscribers new to delivery, including from high-end restaurants, co-founder Ben Mouflard said.
 Among those that have closed is a three-branch Arabic food restaurant catering to office workers and shisha smokers, an activity now banned.

 "We shut down the operation because it would not be profitable," its co-owner said, declining to be named.
 His business did not deliver, and setting up a service would have been a tough investment amid strong competition, he said, adding he was still paying staff but did not know for how much longer.